Back to blogs

 Key Resources:

-• Crypto Zombies is one of the first Solidity learning platforms to appear in the eco-system, with a gamified step-by-step guide where you’ll need to create an army of zombies through 10s of Solidity challenges
+• CryptoZombies is one of the first Solidity learning platforms to appear in the eco-system.
+It is a gamified step-by-step guide where you’ll need to create an army of zombies through numerous Solidity challenges.

-Set your blockchain development skills apart - Learn Vyper
+Set your blockchain development skills apart - learn Vyper

 3. Learn Yul and Huff

-Once you have learned how to develop, deploy, and test smart contracts, using Solidity or Vyper you can move lower level, to start optimizing your Solidity smart contracts Gas consumption or simply for the curiosity of gaining a deeper understanding of how the EVM works.
-You should definitely learn Yul and Huff:
+Once you have learned how to develop, deploy, and test smart contracts using Solidity or Vyper, you can move into lower-level concepts.
+You can start optimizing your Solidity smart contracts gas consumption or simply gain a deeper understanding of the workings of the EVM for fun.

 4. Learn how to write secure smart contracts

-5. Learn Web3 Frontend development
+5. Learn web3 frontend development

-Some of the resources above will walk you through most of the things you’ll have to know to start creating apps front-ends, but if you want to dig deeper into the field, you can’t miss checking the tools and resources listed below.
+Once you’ve learned how to develop, test, and secure smart contracts, it’s time to learn how to create outstanding user interfaces (UIs) to interact with them!Some of the resources above will teach you most of what you need to start creating decentralized apps (dApps) front-ends.
+However, if you want to dig deeper into the field, you can’t miss checking the tools and resources listed below.

 Key resources: